Custom processors are Javascript scripts that you can run which allow you to transform data either before or after it's processed by Chain.io.

 You could write a pre-processor script like this

-// read the date as a string value
+// read the epoch seconds as an integer value

 return {